lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Failed or Mistake
 There was once when I was oncall, I got a TT asking us to fix the AWS IAM issue, the TT navigated me to the problem detail page where there was a button say "Click to fix", so I clicked the button, without understanding the effect.
 And later on our service started to throw exceptions.
 After investigation, I found that our authorization was reset and we lost our permission.
 So I tried to redemy this, I contacted AWS team because I believe on their side, they must have some logs of the modification.
 Eventually I fixed the issue based their log.
-This was a great lesson that w
+This was a great lesson that we shouldn't take any action without undwhich has an impact on production

 ## Conflicting Priorities